History of The City of Willows

 The Ranching Era and Dr. Hugh J. Glenn

 During California’s Mexican era, vast ranches defined the Sacramento Valley.
-One of the largest, the Rancho Jacinto—about 35,000 acres—was eventually purchased by Dr. Hugh J. Glenn, a pioneering wheat grower and one of California’s leading agricultural entrepreneurs.
+For example, one of the largest, the Rancho Jacinto—about 35,000 acres—was eventually purchased by Dr. Hugh J. Glenn, a pioneering wheat grower and one of California’s leading agricultural entrepreneurs.
 His innovative farming practices helped establish Willows as a center of commerce and cultivation.

 In 1891, Glenn County was created from the northern part of Colusa County and named in Dr. Glenn’s honor.
 That same year, Willows became the county seat, anchoring the region’s civic and economic life.